 Stage Two: Formal complaint

-A letter acknowledging the complaint will be sent to you together with information outlining our complaints procedure.
+We will write to you to acknowledge your complaint and provide information outlining our complaints procedure.
 We will inform you of what action is being taken, the person dealing with the complaint and the time by which you can expect to receive a detailed response.

 If you are not satisfied by the outcome of stage two, you can request a further investigation of your complaint led by the Chief Executive, who will review the information from yourself and the stage two response letter.